Homotopical models for metric spaces and completeness: The Cauchy-Metric model structure on R+-Cat sym

-Again, the fact that $\cW$ is closed under retracts follows from the proof of the same statement from the previous model structure.
-Clearly, $\Cof$ is closed under retracts as every morphism is a cofibration.
-Finally, as $\Fib$ is characterized as the set of morphisms with the right lifting property with respect to some other set of morphisms, it is closed under retracts.
+Again, since the Metric and Cauchy-Metric model structures have the same weak equivalences, $\mathcal{W}$ is closed under retracts.
+The cofibrations are closed under retracts, as every morphism is a cofibration.
+Finally, $\Fib$ is closed under retracts as it is characterized by a lifting property.